 Banana Oatmeal Breakfast Cookies

 You may be wondering how exactly a cookie could be considered healthy and, at the same time, qualify as a cookie.
-Well, healthy breakfast cookies are definitely real!
-One look at the ingredients and this will be answered!
+Well, these healthy cookies are definitely real!
+One look at the ingredients and you’ll know why.

 - Pumpkin Puree– Pumpkin is loaded with antioxidants and can help reduce your risk of chronic disease.
 Pumpkin also has lots of vitamins, especially vitamin A. Pumpkin puree helps bind these healthy cookies and helps make them nice and filling.

-- Oatmeal – Oatmeal is full of antioxidants as well and also contains a good deal of soluble fiber.
-Eating oatmeal on a daily basis has been proven to help lower your cholesterol levels and control your blood sugar.
+- Oatmeal – Oatmeal is full of antioxidants and also contains a good deal of soluble fiber.
+Eating oatmeal on a daily basis may help lower your cholesterol levels and control your blood sugar.
 Oatmeal is the primary dry ingredient in these breakfast cookies and the oats add a nice chewy texture.

 - Flaxseeds– Ground flaxseed acts as a thickener and binder when baked into cookies.
 Since this breakfast cookie recipe has flax, there is no need for egg which also means these cookies can easily be made vegan (just replace the honey with sugar or maple syrup!).
 Flaxseeds are also full of antioxidants and essential fatty acids.
 The little seeds are also rich in protein.

-- Cranberries– Dried cranberries are nice and chewy while also adding a tasty, sweet surprise in the breakfast cookies.
+- Cranberries– Dried cranberries are tasty and chewy while also adding a sweet surprise in these breakfast cookies.
 Cranberries are considered to be a superfood due to their high nutrient and antioxidant content.
 Be sure to choose unsweetened cranberries as they have the most nutritional benefits.

 - Dark Chocolate Chips– While you may think of chocolate as a dessert, it is also quite healthy!
-Choose dark chocolate for this recipe and you will be adding an ingredient that has been shown to improve brain function, help lower blood pressure and reduce your risk of heart disease.
-Plus, they make these breakfast cookies truly taste like a cookie!
+Choose dark chocolate for this recipe and you will be adding an ingredient that has many benefits.
+It is nutritious and fiber rich.
+In addition, it may even help lower blood pressure and reduce your risk of heart disease.
+Plus, dark chocolate makes these breakfast cookies truly taste like a cookie!

 Making breakfast cookies is quite simple.
 This recipe is essentially the same as most cookie recipes.